Skip to content

 Observable behavior changes

-Three behaviors changed between the legacy FrontendHandler and the new handleChatStream.
+Items 1–3 changed between the legacy FrontendHandler and the new handleChatStream.
 They are pre-existing in v7 (the orchestrator shipped in v7) but consumers who only used FrontendHandler would not have noticed them until they migrate.
+Items 4–5 are framework-wide observable changes that arrive with this version train regardless of which frontend API you use.
 Audit tests for these differences before upgrading to v8:

 1. Missing-stream response: 204 → 200 + empty SSE